Any Physical Activity Better Than None?

 Also, if you make your body more functional you will develop connection between your body and mind.
 In turn, it will develop inner desire and vitality to exercise.
 Training functional movements not muscles will help you to understand how the body is supposed to function and it will improve your body awareness.

 Connecting training with your daily life activities will help you stay healthy and avoid degeneration with age.
-For example, learning how to squat will help you completing daily tasks and avoid injuries.
-Also, improving your walking stride will make your body more functional to increase your speed and improve cardiovascular fitness.
+For example, learning how to bend, carry and balance will help you completing daily tasks and avoid injuries.
+Also, improving your walking stride will make your body more functional to prevent losing the ability to walk with age.

 On one hand, training and medical organizations are making a significant effort to improve health and fitness across all populations.
 On the other hand, the current concepts of active fitness and exercise methodology in the present form are failing short of keeping human body fit and healthy.
 Fitness and Beyond offers a comprehensive approach by incorporating the scientific principles of the human movement and functional anatomy to create effective fitness programs for keeping the human body functional, healthy and fit in the long-term.